Oblique transition in hypersonic double-wedge flow: Nonlinear interactions of oblique waves

-Weakly nonlinear analysis shows that the steady streamwise streaks are triggered by a vortical forcing that arises from quadratic interactions of spatially growing unsteady oblique waves.
-Herein, we utilize direct numerical simulations (DNS) to examine validity of a weakly nonlinear approximation in the presence of unsteady external disturbances.

-In DNS, we place the inflow boundary at $x=20$ and, at this location, we interpolate the inflow profile that results from 2D base flow computations.
-To avoid spurious numerical errors we utilize a non-reflecting numerical sponge near the outflow.
-A 3D grid with uniform spacing in the spanwise direction is used in our simulations.
-The grid resolution in the ($x,y$) plane is the same as the one used in steady 2D base flow calculations.
-We apply periodic boundary conditions in the spanwise direction and choose $16$ grid points per spanwise wavelength of the disturbance (this is achieved with $\Delta z \approx 0.19$).
-We use low-dissipation sixth-order spatially accurate kinetic-energy-consistent (KEC) fluxes~\citep{subbareddy2009fully} and the explicit third-order Runge-Kutta scheme with CFL number $0.5$ to carry out time integration in the US3D hypersonic flow solver.
-The low-dissipation KEC fluxes were previously employed in high-fidelity simulations of transitional and turbulent hypersonic boundary layers~\citep{subbareddy_bartkowicz_candler_2014,subbareddy2012dns}.

-The unsteady disturbances are introduced as volumetric sources of excitation.
-To verify that the streaks result from a quadratic interaction of oblique waves (with $\omega=\pm 0.4$), we evaluate the spatial evolution of the steady streamwise velocity perturbations $u^\prime_s$ resulting from the unsteady input modes of various amplitudes in figure~\ref{fig:quadratic}.
-The reference amplitude ${a}_{0}= 3.1\times 10^{-7} \rho_\infty U_\infty \omega$ is chosen such that the largest value of the non-dimensional disturbance momentum is normalized to one.
-As shown in figure~\ref{fig:quadratic}(a), streaks triggered by unsteady oblique disturbances undergo similar spatial growth across the range of forcing amplitudes.
-Figure~\ref{fig:quadratic}(b) demonstrates that the magnitude of streamwise velocity fluctuations collapses when scaled with $a^2_0$.
+\tc{black}{We utilize DNS to verify the predictions of weakly nonlinear analysis.
+In DNS, the input oblique modes $\hat{\bd}^{(1)}_{\pm}$ (with $\omega=\pm 0.4$, $\lambda_z = 3$, and reference amplitude $A_{0} = 1.0$) are introduced in the plane $x_\mathrm{in} = 25$.
+Additional details about the grid resolution and numerical implementation in our DNS study are provided in \S~\ref{sec:secinstab}.
+Figure~\ref{fig:quadratic} shows the spatial evolution of steady streamwise velocity fluctuations $u^\prime_s$ along the base flow separation streamline that are triggered by unsteady oblique disturbances of different amplitudes.
+As shown in figure~\ref{fig:quadratic}(a), steady streaks} undergo similar spatial growth across the range of forcing amplitudes.
+Figure~\ref{fig:quadratic}(b) illustrates that the magnitude of streamwise velocity fluctuations collapses when scaled with $A^2_0$.
 This demonstrates an excellent agreement between streak profiles resulting from DNS and a weakly nonlinear analysis (that leads to equation~\eqref{eq:weakl2}).
 Deviations from predictions of the weakly nonlinear analysis are only observed for the largest amplitude considered and they are manifested by saturation of streaks in post-reattachment region.